Bahar-Developer/spotly-onboarding/README.md

 ## 1. Create Your Onboarding Steps

-Define your onboarding flow using `GuideStep`:
+After adding the dependency, you can import Spotly components and create your onboarding flow.
 ```kotlin
 val steps = listOf(
     GuideStep(